-Melbourne makes its move to number one
+Melbourne makes its move to number one (but at what cost?)

 The rivalry between Sydney and Melbourne is as famous as that between Wile E Coyote and the Road Runner, the Maroons and the Blues, or Taylor Swift and Kanye West.

 For generations, the two cities have been in a war over which reigns supreme in the coffee, fashion, culture and sports stakes.

 And in the real estate domain, it’s no different.